Back to California

 Opioid antagonist

-A medication used to reverse the effects of an opioid overdose.
+A medication that can reverse the effects of an opioid overdose, such as naloxone.

 Gross negligence